thirumurthis/SpringApp2/ReadMe.md

 ### @ComponentScan
   - @CompoenentScan annotation is used to tell spring to load the @Component,@Repository, etc. annoation to be resolved to the spring context from the specific package.
-  - Use this annotation over the class which has the *@SpringBootApplication*.
+  - Use this annotation in the class which has the *@SpringBootApplication*.
-  - Using the annotation to scan pacakge with wildcard, may cause performance when loading the springboot application
+  - The annotation can take wildcards to scan pacakge, consider the performance when using wild card
 ```
   @ComponentScan("com.app2")
   @ComponentScan({"package1","package2"})
 ```
-@ComponentScan to includ the current package of the @SpringBootApplication annotation when referring the beans in the same package level
 ![Image](Sb_ComponentScan.png)

 ### Java configuration using @Configuration